SteveAtSentosa/iotivity-helpers/README.md

 # from: iotivity/out/linux/x86_64/release/resource/csdk/security/provisioning/sample
 rm oic_svr_db_server_randompin.dat device_properties.dat
 ```
-> if the CTT reports the message `Pease initiate device to rever to "Ready for OTM" state`, this means that old .dat files are around, and should be deleted as shown above
+> if the CTT reports the message `Pease initiate device to revert to "Ready for OTM" state`, this means that old .dat files are around, and should be deleted as shown above

 **Start the IoTivity Server**